efrecon/unforge/README.md

   snapshots.
 + Can maintain an index of (relative) directories containing snapshots of added repositories.
-When using an index, target directory protection is automatically turned on.
+When using an index, target directory protection is automatically turned on, but only when the index is not under a git repository.
+This is because `git` does not play well with read-only files.
 + When run from within a `git` repository, will automatically use a file called `.unforge` at the root of the repository as an index when adding the first time -- and unless specified otherwise.
 + When run from within a `git` repository, the `main` and `master` branches will be resolved to their current reference in the `.unforge` index.
 This freezes the imported code at the current moment in time and avoids problems when